 Make sure to answer the questions that are asked without deviating from the point or providing unnecessary information.
 But remember, you do not have to provide equally detailed answers to all questions to submit an entry.
 Provide as much information as available, as much as you consider enough to convince the Jury and present strong points of your project.

 It’s important to demonstrate in your entry not only what has been done in frames of the project, but what were the results and impact.
-You'll have to give them hard evidence (facts, statistics and testimonials) of the benefits you've achieved for the target groups.
+You'll have to give them hard evidence (facts, statistics and testimonials) of the benefits you've achieved for society and environment and also for the business.
 Assessors like before and after data, and quotes from third parties, especially those who've benefited from what you've done.

 This question, asked in all categories, is about giving an insight into the general CSR ethos and strategy of your company.
 It is important to make a clear connection between the project you are entering and the company’s overall CSR strategy.

 We are all on a journey.
 Use this years’ experience and the feedback provided to make your submission next year even more outstanding.